airbnb/javascript/react/README.md

     ```

 ## Methods
   - Do not use underscore prefix for internal methods of a React component.
+Internal methods are private by default, so there is no need to differentiate with an underscore.
     ```javascript
     // bad
     React.createClass({